perjor/catalyser/docs/README.md

 Okay, I've found the problem.
 The documentation clearly says it only distinguishes between 2 sets of images.
 Too bad.

-I'm tring to get it to work with my webcam.
+I'm trying to get it to work with my webcam.
 It's working on localhost, but when I dpeloy it on netlify and open it in chrome, it doesn't ask for webcam permission.
 On firefox it does, but it doesn't call the draw function.

 I've found a workaround for the number of sets I can train in [this open github issue](https://github.com/ml5js/ml5-library/issues/164).